thanhnguyen123-dev/Recycling-Android-App/items/report.md

 ## Application Description

-This is a recycling logging application.
-By using this application, we can log what we have recycled in each day, and we can see the statistics and history of our recycling history.
-This app also allows the users to see the nearest recycling spot.
-By logging in, the user can add their log, add their own personal recycled items, as well as see their statistics.
-They can also see the nearest location of recycling points.
+* This is a recycling logging application.
+* By using this application, we can log what we have recycled in each day, and we can see the statistics and history of our recycling history
+* This app also allows the users to see the nearest recycling spot.
+* By logging in, the user can:
+    * log their own personal recycled items
+    * see their recycling statistics.
+    * They can also see the nearest location of recycling points.

 ### Application Use Cases and or Examples